rpoteau/gSOMOs/README.md

 > - docstring for `projection_heatmap_from_df`
 > - docstring of `show_alpha_to_homo` translated in English
 > - updated *Installation* section in `README.md`
+> - basic instructions to install miniconda, in `README.md`
 >
 > **Fixed**
 >